Sundowners Syndrome: Facts, Misconceptions, & Tips for Care

 - Urinary tract infection or other types of infection

 - Asthma or other breathing disorders

 - Problems with digestion

 What is sundown syndrome caused by when a person displaying the behavior hasn't been diagnosed with dementia?
 Aside from the factors already listed, here's one scenario: In hospitals, nurses often perceive some of their patients as having sundowners syndrome after surgery.
 There may be a couple of explanations for this.
 First, anesthesia can cause temporary symptoms of cognitive decline, according to a Scientific American article.
-In some patients who are at higher risk for dementia, anesthesia may also help bring on permanent cognitive decline that hasn't been diagnosed yet.
+In some patients at higher risk for dementia, anesthesia may also help bring on a permanent cognitive decline that hasn't been diagnosed yet.
 Second, surgeries are often traumatic experiences.
 Between pain, inflammation, medications, sleep disruptions, boredom, immobility, and a completely unfamiliar (and often chaotic) environment, the whole experience can be very disorienting.

 Care and Treatment

 When you perceive somebody as having sundowners syndrome, treatment becomes a natural priority.
 But how do you treat a behavioral phenomenon that doesn't have a clear cause?
 The last thing you want to do is make faulty assumptions that worsen the behavior or lead to additional problems.

 First, you may want to use terms like "sundowning" in moderation (or consider avoiding them altogether).
 Although this terminology is popular, it may not be necessary.
 And it may not be as clinically relevant as you think.
 Some caregivers even feel that the terminology dehumanizes the very people you're trying to help—or gets in the way of effective treatment.